nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/ngrx.md

 # ngrx

-Add an ngrx config to a project
+Add NgRx support to an application or library.

 ## Usage